 At Western, we seek to provide a wide range of opportunities to students that allow them to have meaningful work experiences.
-By advertising your roles on our free portal, CareerCentral, you have the potential to reach Western's extraordinary students from our 12 faculties and over 200 programs.
+By advertising your roles on our free, self-serve portal, CareerCentral, you have the potential to reach Western's extraordinary students from our 12 faculties and over 200 programs.
 This includes current students (undergraduate, graduate, and post-degree) postdoctoral scholars, and alumni.

-You may advertise your full-time, part-time, contract or casual opportunities to CareerCentral, and post for the following job types:
+You may advertise your paid full-time, part-time, contract or casual opportunities to CareerCentral, and post for the following job types:

 All organizations recruiting at Western University are expected to comply with all applicable federal, provincial and municipal laws, including but not limited to laws relating to human rights, employment standards, occupational health and safety, and labour laws.
 The Student Success Centre at Western University reserves the right to prohibit an employer from posting employment opportunities based on an employer’s failure to comply with the law, and complaints, behaviors or actions contrary to the guidelines listed in this document, and for any other reason at the reasonable discretion of The Student Success Centre.

 Students and alumni are strongly encouraged to thoroughly research organizations/opportunities posted on CareerCentral prior to applying.
 Should The Student Success Centre have questions about a posting, we will contact the employer via phone or email for more details.

 Should an employer have questions about this document or recruiting at Western University, they may contact the Employer Relations Team in The Student Success Centre at:

 An employer initially creating their organization in CareerCentral will provide the full name of their company.